 The loss of their creativity means that Kenku are incapable of coming up with new ideas or creating anything new.
 Instead, Kenku are adept at memorizing and perfectly recreating things that they encounter.
 Kenku make great scouts and spies for this reason.
 They can overhear a conversation and perfectly recreate it.

-Their lack of creativity means that they are unable to improvise.
-Since they have impeccable memories, planning with a Kenku means giving multiple plans.
-If you have a Kenku in your plan, give them a plan A and then tell the Kenku what to do should the plan be altered.
+This also means they have are unable to improvise, but their impeccable memories more than make up for it.
+When you plan with a Kenku as part of your party you should give them multiple plans.
+For example: give them plan A but also a plan B should things go awry.
 This could mean telling the Kenku to return to a particular location if anything changes, telling them to run and hide if they are caught, or what to do in more specific situations.

 Lastly, the Kenku’s curse stole their voice from them.
 This is the most obvious part of the curse for anyone who’s encountered a Kenkuin a game of D&D. Kenku are incapable of speech except for mimicking sounds that they have heard.
 This means that a Kenku doesn’t have their own voice or speech pattern.
 They don’t have their own way of speaking.